If you’re planning a trip to Florence, I highly recommend visiting the stunning San Marco Monastery.

 The Michelozzo Library became the nexus for classical knowledge in the Western world.
 Today, the library houses the Medici’s valuable manuscripts.
 In 2014, it was beautifully restored and panels were added depicting its history.

-Practical Information and Tips for Visiting San Marco Monastery
+Practical Guide & Tips for Visiting San Marco Monastery

 Address: Piazza San Marco 3